Freedom in the World

 The UBP won legislative elections in April 2009, capturing 26 of 50 seats.
 Polls indicated that voters turned against the CTP, which secured just 15 seats, due to its failure to achieve reunification and because of an economic downturn that began in 2008.
 The Democratic Party, headed by Serdar Denktaş, son of the former president, won five seats, while the Free Party and the Communal Democracy Party each captured two.
 Eroğlu became prime minister, having previously held the post from 1985 to 1994 and 1996 to 2004.

-In April 2010, Eroğlu defeated Talat in a presidential election, capturing more than 50 percent of the vote and bringing his antiunification views to negotiations with the Greek Cypriot government.
-Eroğlu and Greek Cypriot president Demetris Christofias held a new round of intensive talks in September.
-Practical progress was made in October when the two sides opened a seventh border crossing near the northwestern town of Limnitis.
+In April 2010, Eroğlu defeated Talat in a presidential election, capturing more than 50 percent of the vote.
+Eroğlu’s election was seen as a mandate for maintaining the status quo.
+Nevertheless, in October the two sides opened a seventh border crossing near the northwestern town of Limnitis, increasing the permeability of the Green Line.

 The TRNC’s roughly 1,000 Greek and Maronite Christian residents are disenfranchised, but many vote in elections in the southern Republic of Cyprus.
 Minorities are not represented, and women are underrepresented, in the TRNC Assembly.

 A 1975 agreement with Greek Cypriot authorities provides for freedom of worship, which is generally respected.
+The TRNC is an officially secular state.
+In 2011, the opening of a school with ties to the movement inspired by the teachings of Turkish Islamic theologian Fethullah Gülen was met with resentment by secularists and teachers’ unions.
 The government does not restrict academic freedom.
 In 2004, Turkish Cypriot schools began teaching a less partisan account of Cypriot history, in accordance with Council of Europe recommendations.

-The rights of freedom of assembly and association are typically upheld.
+The rights of freedom of assembly and association are typically upheld, though police were criticized for disrupting union protests during 2011, making several arrests and allegedly using excessive force.
 Civic groups and nongovernmental organizations generally operate without restrictions.
-Workers may form independent unions, bargain collectively, and strike, though unionmembers have been subject to harassment.
-The International Trade Union Confederation and the European Trade Union Confederation condemned the August 2010 arrest of 24 trade unionists while they were demonstrating against austerity and privatization measures.
+Workers may form independent unions, bargain collectively, and strike, though union members have been subject to harassment.

 There are no direct flights between the TRNC and the rest of the world due to Greek Cypriot resistance and international regulations that restrict the operation of the north’s ports and airports.
 However, trade between the two sides of the island has continued to increase since restrictions were loosened in 2004.
 In addition, all EU citizens, including Greek Cypriots, can now travel to the north by presenting identity cards and no longer require passports or visas.
 Most governments do not recognize TRNC travel documents, so thousands of Turkish Cypriots have obtained Republic of Cyprus passports since the option became available in 2004.
 However, in 2008, Turkey began forbidding Turkish Cypriots from leaving the country through Turkey without TRNC passports.

 Legal provisions for equal pay for women are not always enforced, especially in blue-collar jobs.
 A 2007 survey found that three-quarters of women were victims of violence at least once in their lives, with most attacks occurring at home.
-Police have proven unwilling to intervene, and many women choose not to report the crimes.
-The TRNC is a destination for trafficking in women, and little effort has been made to address this problem.
+There are no laws specifically concerning domestic violence or sexual harassment, and incidents typically go unreported.
+According to the Turkish Cypriot Human Rights Foundation, the TRNC is a destination for trafficking in women, particularly from Eastern Europe and Russia, and little effort has been made to address this problem.